 The Romulo Peace Center is a gathering place for contemplative practices such as yoga and pranayama—and a healing modality called TRE.
 General Romulo, for whom it was named, was one of the Philippines’ most distinguished public servants and international thinkers.

-“We offer yoga and meditation and other practices that will hopefully encourage people to ‘wake up,’” says Liana Romulo, “We want to cultivate in people a desire, maybe even a need, to think globally—the whole planet—and help others.”
+“We offer yoga and other practices that will hopefully get people to ‘wake up,’” says Liana Romulo, “We want to cultivate in people a desire, a need, to think globally—and help others.”
 The Center opened in January 2015 under the auspices of the Carlos P. Romulo Foundation for Peace and Development.

-“We wanted to build a center dedicated to activities that protect peace, promote spiritual growth, and hopefully produce nicer people,” says Liana.
+Modeling her grandfather, who won the United Nations Peace Prize, Liana wishes to do her share in the global shift toward peace.
+“We wanted to build a center dedicated to activities that protect peace, promote spiritual growth, and hopefully produce nicer people,” she says.
 “We have to be kind and compassionate individuals first, because to stop killing it’s individuals that have to refuse to kill.
 To stop cheating and corruption, we have to get people to want to behave with integrity.”

 “Yoga cultivates in us a readiness to yield and to tolerate,” she explains, “to not grasp, to not fight.”
-In her view, these are preconditions to building a global family and a peaceful world.
-“In Lolo’s words, we have to come together as ‘a human family on a tiny planet circling a minor sun.’
+In her view, this readiness is a necessary first step towards building a global family and a peaceful world.
+“As Lolo once said, we have to come together as ‘a human family on a tiny planet circling a minor sun.’
 I’m just trying to help make that happen.”